Working with Florists

 Although it rarely happens, boutonnieres sometimes break.
 I recommend that you ask the florist to provide a backup boutonniere for the groom and one backup boutonniere for the groomsmen(one for the group, not one for each groomsman).

-Although it's certainly rare, three times I've encountered florists who provided magnetically held boutonnieres.
+Although it's rare, I've sometimes encountered florists who provided magnetically held boutonnieres.
 Let me start by saying that the florist who invented the magnetically held boutonniere should be tied to a stake a whipped repeatedly with a piece of scratchy wool yarn.

-Each time I've seen magnets used, the concept proved to be a bad idea.
-With magnets, the boutonniere frequently falls off the lapel.
-Or, even more likely, the boutonniere is crooked on the lapel.
+Each time I've seen magnets used, it was a bad idea.
+With magnets, the boutonniere frequently falls off the lapel or stays crooked most of the day.

 And because it's always moving, I spend far too much time trying to correct issues with the boutonniere rather than spending my time capturing photographs.
-Taking that a step further, during the wedding ceremony, when I can't do anything about wardrobe or flower issues, the boutonniere is invariably crooked and the photos will suffer.
+Taking that a step further, during the wedding ceremony, when I can't do anything about wardrobe or flower issues, boutonnieres are invariably crooked and the photos will suffer.

 Straight pins are the best way to attach a boutonniere—period.